ARTICLES OF ASSOCIATION OF THE TR OWNERS CLUB LIMITED.

 (2) Overseas members promoting any motor competition must ensure that they comply with any National or Local Rules applicable within the country that the competition is to take place.

-The Memorandum and Articles of Association were amended and adopted at a General Meeting of the members held on 6th November 2016
+These articles of association were amended and adopted at the Annual General Meeting of the TR Register (TR Owners Club Limited) held on 22nd November 2020.